 As per Union Budget 2024, profits earned from selling equity instruments are subject to two types of capital gains taxes.

-Stock Y: You bought another stock in May 2024, but it didn’t perform well, and you sold it at a loss of ₹50,000 after six months.
-This will be your short-term capital loss (STCL).
+Stock Y: Mathew bought another stock in May 2024, but it didn’t perform well and is at a loss of ₹50,000.
+Mathew sold the stock Y after six months.
+This results in short-term capital loss (STCL).

 Tax payable: Zero tax due to loss.